Z0rdak/RepetierSharp/README.md

 There are also some events and commands that are not documented in the API - with some time and effort, I will try to reconstruct these and integrate them into RepetierSharp.

 There is also a [MQTT client](https://github.com/Z0rdak/RepetierMqtt) using this library, to forward the events and command responses to a configurable broker.
+Since version 1.3 Repetier Server brings native MQTT support, which is very similar to the interface RepetierMqtt is providing.

 ## Contribution

-TODO: Issue/bug template
+If you have any issues or found bugs feel free to open an issue.